Santosh-Gupta/NaturalLanguageRecommendations/README.md

 https://github.com/Santosh-Gupta/NaturalLanguageRecommendations/blob/master/notebooks/data/CreateCS_tfrecordsDataSet4Bert_github.ipynb

 We wanted to use negative sampling in our training, so in each batch, all of the labels can act as negative labels for training examples that they do not belong to.
-This is tricky to do, because we wanted the samples to be chosen at random, but our data was split up into multiple files, with only a few at a time being loaded into memory due to our dataset being too large to fit the whole thing into ram.
-Luckily, the tf.data api made this really easy to do.
+This is tricky to do because we wanted the samples to be chosen at random, but our data was split up into multiple files, with only a few at a time being loaded into memory due to our dataset being too large to fit the whole thing into ram.
+Luckily, the tf.data API made this easy to do.

 ```
 with strategy.scope():